mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 a, p, s, k, d, b, c
 ```
 ##default comparison function
-There are lots of default comparison function, such as greater<Type>、less<Type>.
-The 4th example is about how to sort a char array:
+There are lots of default comparison function, such as greater、less.
+The 4th example is about how to sort a char array by default comparison:
 ```
 #include <iostream>
 #include <algorithm>